-The school will also develop partnerships and work with outside agencies such as the local education authority, the voluntary sector, theatre and arts groups etc. in order to inform pupils, staff and parents/carers/guardians of the issues and to give them support.
+The school will also develop partnerships and work with outside agencies such as the local education authority, the voluntary sector, theatre and arts groups etc. In order to inform pupils, staff and parents/carers/guardians of the issues and to give them support.
+School will ensure consideration of children with communication issues, special educational needs and those who are younger will be taken in account when teaching the preventative bullying curriculum.